2026 CJ Cup Byron Nelson longshot picks, odds, PGA props: This golf parlay could return over $100,000

 Aaron Rai win the PGA Championship showed that no golf longshot should be overlooked when making PGA bets.
 The newest major champion decided to withdraw the 2026 CJ Cup Byron Nelson field, but there are just four golfers at +2500 or lower this week in the 2026 CJ Cup Byron Nelson odds.
 That leaves plenty of longshots on the board to consider for PGA parlays when play begins Thursday from TPC Craig Ranch in the Dallas-Fort Worth area.

-Dallas native Scottie Scheffler is the defending champion and is at +155 to utilize in golf predictions, followed by Si Woo Kim (+1500).
+Dallas native Scottie Scheffler is the defending champion and is at +165 to utilize in golf predictions, followed by Si Woo Kim (+1500) and Jordan Spieth, another Dallas native, at +1600.
 What combination of golf props and CJ Cup Byron Nelson bets should compose your PGA parlay?
 Before making any 2026 CJ Cup Byron Nelson picks or golf parlays, you need to see this golf parlay from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.